-The Center for Global Studies at the University of Illinois, Urbana-Champaign, is pleased to announce fellowships and development grants to support the internationalization of community colleges nationwide.
+The Center for Global Studies, International and Area Studies Library, and Russian, East European and Eurasian Center at the University of Illinois, Urbana-Champaign, are pleased to announce fellowships and development grants to support the internationalization of community colleges nationwide.
 We invite applications from faculty, librarians, and administrators interested in expanding global studies curricula, instruction in less commonly taught languages, library collections or international education programs at their home institutions.
 Projects for minority-serving institutions are particularly welcome.
 During their stay, Fellows can work one-on-one with international and area studies reference librarians and explore the unlimited print and online resources of the University of Illinois Library.

 To see what 2016 Fellows said about the program, read Derek Shouba’s review on IHEC Blog.

-For language instructors, the Global and Area Studies Research Lab offers the opportunity to conduct research and prepare curricula on less commonly taught languages: Arabic, Bosnian/Serbian/Croatian, Bulgarian, Catalan, Czech, French, German, Modern Greek, Hebrew, Italian, Japanese, Mandarin, Persian, Polish, Portuguese, Quechua, Russian, Swahili, Turkish, Ukrainian, Uzbek, Wolof, Yiddish, and Zulu.
+For language instructors, the International Studies Research Lab offers the opportunity to conduct research and prepare curricula on less commonly taught languages: Arabic, Bosnian/Serbian/Croatian, Bulgarian, Catalan, Czech, French, German, Modern Greek, Hebrew, Italian, Japanese, Mandarin, Persian, Polish, Portuguese, Quechua, Russian, Swahili, Turkish, Ukrainian, Uzbek, Wolof, Yiddish, and Zulu.

 For more information on library resources, consult the International Studies Research Lab Library and Resource Guide and Collection Highlights at Illinois.
 These guides highlight only a small fraction of resources available for patrons visiting Illinois.
 You may wish to contact the International Reference Service to explore additional resources.

 July 16 – 29, 2017

 Participants may spend any amount of time during these dates on campus.